 Extract the myrcene from lemongrass to add to your homemade perfumes.

 Myrcene is obtained from essential oils.
 It can be found in several plant species including bay, Ylang-Ylang, hops, wild thyme and lemongrass.
 Once the essential oil has been extracted from the plant, myrcene acts as the main ingredient in perfumes.
-There are several ways in which essential oils can be extracted from the lemongrass plant, including one which utilizes items you will have at home.
+There are several ways in which essential oils can be extracted from the lemongrass plant, as it has long served as an herbalist remedy, including one which utilizes items you will have at home.
 You can extract your own oil from lemongrass and use it as an ingredient in homemade products.